hashicorp/actions-docker-build/README.md

   NOTE: If you specify `redhat_tag` you may not also specify `tags` or `dev_tags`.
 - **`smoke_test`** allows specifying a script to run immediately after the image is built, to perform some basic checks on the image.
 See note on `smoke_test` below.
+- **`dockerfile`** allows specifying the path to the Dockerfile with the intended build targets.
+This defaults to `Dockerfile` if unspecified.

 #### Note on `target`